-The Board is pleased to present a financial outcome aligned with the forecast budget.
-The company's Statement of Profit or Loss and Other Comprehensive Income shows a net profit attributable to members of \$8,347 compared with a net loss of \$15,386 in 2021.
-The COVID pandemic continues to impact operations through heightened safety protocols and continued travel constraints during 2022.
-Due to the ongoing ambiguity of international travel and potential covid impacts to Australians overseas, the organisation decided not to restart the sale of international expeditions during 2022.
-National expeditions were fielded during 2022, with a continued emphasis on place-based recruitment.
-In addition, a number of contract variations continued to be negotiated with some key events held virtually, ensuring deliverables were achieved.
+The Board presents a financial outcome aligned with the forecast budget.
+The company's Statement of Profit or Loss and Other Comprehensive Income shows a net loss attributable to members of \$30,894 compared with a net profit of \$8,347 in 2022.
+Due to some ongoing ambiguity of international travel and potential covid impacts to Australians overseas, the organisation decided not to restart the sale of international expeditions during 2023 (which are now on sale for 2024).
+National expeditions were fielded during 2023, education programs were delivered and new funding partnerships secured.